srfoster65/arg_init/docs/reference.md

 + **use_kwargs**: When initialising arguments, only named arguments will be initialised by default.
 If use_kwargs=True, then any keyword arguments will also be initialised

-+ **func_is_bound**: Set to True if the function being processed is a class method i.e. the first argument is "self"
++ **is_class**: Set to True if the function being processed is a class method i.e. the first argument is "self"

-+ **set_attrs**: If the function being processed is a class method (a bound function), set the arguments as class attributes.
-Default is true.
-Set to false to disable.
-This attribute has no effect if func_is_bound=False.

 + **set_attrs**: If the function being processed is a class method (a bound function), set the arguments as class attributes.
 Default is true.
 Set to false to disable.
 This attribute has no effect if is_class=False.